ClementChooJunKai/DBMSOFFLINE/README.md

 6. Run the Program:
    Execute `app.py` to run the program.
+   If module not loaded on execute, change 'App.py' to 'app.py'

 7. Test Account Credentials:
    Use the following test account to explore the system: